 The activity has many uses.
 It can be an introduction to a unit's themes or essential questions.
-For example, a history teacher might use claims like "the government should provide for the basic needs of its citizens" to begin a unit on the Great Depression.
-Four Corners can also be used to teach or reinforce basic content, as in a class whose students argue whether "the TVA was crucial for growing the southern economy."
-The activity may also appear at the end of a unit; a teacher might have a set of five claims ready, each stating that a different battle was most important to the outcome of a war.
+Four Corners can also be used to teach or reinforce basic content.
+The activity may also appear at the end of a unit; a teacher might have a set of five claims ready, each stating that a different character is the true hero of a story.

 How students are asked to defend their positions will depend on the activity's purpose.
 If basic argumentation is the goal, each student might be required to say "My claim is..." and "My warrant for this claim is..."
 When arguing about a text, every student might need to cite one piece of evidence from that text, and in such cases they might need several minutes to find that evidence before moving to their corners.
-The most advanced classes can involve more complex arguments-multiple warrants for each claim, perhaps, or the refutation of counterarguments.
-At any level, Four Corners lessons can be used to set up writing activities like Mini Paragraph Writing or Defeating the Critic.
+The most advanced classes can involve more complex arguments-multiple pieces of evidence for each claim, perhaps, or the refutation of counterarguments.
+The amount of collaboration involved may also vary: some teachers might wish to have students talk with the others in their corner to compare reasoning or formulate a coherent statement before sharing.
+At any level, Four Corners lessons can be used to set up writing activities like the Mini Paragraph Writing Extension.